perlin-network/wavelet/site/docs/examples/decentralized-todo-app.md

 sidebar_label: Build A Decentralized Chat Application using VueJS & Rust (WebAssembly)
 ---

 One of the first tutorials you come across when learning a new programming language is to build a Todo App.
+While some think it is reinventing the wheel to build one, one can get a grasp of how the framework/libraries work.

 Here is the final working product: https://wavelet-todo.surge.sh, in case you are in a rush :)